DDI-TU-Dresden/thonny-webdriver/README.md

 ## Warning

-The browser Chromium is not supported.
-Advanced security features can only be set on Firefox.
+The browsers Microsoft Edge and Chromium are not supported.
+Advanced security features can only be set on Firefox, Chrome and Opera.

 ## Installation